jli26/getting-and-cleaning-data-course-project/README.md

 script named run_analysis.
 Note that it requires the reshape2 package, which can be downloaded from CRAN.

-The output of the R script is a tidy data set named tidy.csv.
+The output of the R script is a tidy data set named tidy.txt.

 Additional details on the data, variables, and steps taken to create the tidy data set are available in the Code Book.